Macula-Systems-LLC/purview-automation/purview-import.md

 ## add-data-product-terms

 Add data product terms relationship to data products to the Microsoft Purview instance.
 This requires the data products and the terms are already created.
-This will associate them and are specified by name and business domain.
+This will associate them and are specified by name and governance domain.

 *Parameters:*